-- Implement database tracking mechanisms for biofuel blends storage and use.
+- States should implement database tracking mechanisms for biofuel blends storage, use, and UST system components.
 Continuing to simply specify "gasoline" or "diesel" will not capture the extent of biofuel use.
-Database structure and registration forms need to be specific enough to accommodate various blends of ethanol and biodiesel. - Implement a notification requirement for change of fuel stored in a UST system, and a permitting process for installation of new or upgraded UST systems storing biofuel blends.
-Incorporate an equipment compatibility evaluation, such as the checklist included in this document.
-It is far easier to address compatibility issues prior to conversion. - Require that owners and operators periodically monitor for the presence of water in the UST.
-Require prompt removal when more than an inch of water is detected in a UST. - Include its equipment compatibility evaluation methodology in your A/B operator training curriculum. - Require that owners and operators conduct periodic and annual walk through inspections of UST system by trained A/B operators.
+Database structure and registration forms should be specific enough to accommodate various biofuel blends and should allow for component based compatibility evaluations. - States should require that owners and operators periodically monitor for the presence of water in the UST.
+Require prompt removal when more than 1/4 inch of water is detected in a UST containing biofuel blends (gasoline alcohol blends or biodiesel blends), and not greater than 1 inch for gasoline and diesel fuel.